 Once aid has been awarded and posted in WebAdvisor, tuition and fees are deducted from financial aid first.
 Please note that under federal guidelines, financial aid will only pay for courses required for a student’s program of study.
 Any remaining (or excess) aid may be used to purchase books and supplies in the college bookstore.
 Students should view the Bookstore website for the dates to purchases books with financial aid.

 Attendance verification is required prior to the disbursement of federal and state aid.
-If grant awards are approved too late for the registration process, students will receive their grant(s) at a designated point in the term after acceptable attendance verification is collected by the Student Development division.
+If grant awards are approved too late for the registration process, students will receive their grant(s) at a designated point in the term after acceptable attendance verification is collected by the Student Services division.

 Federal and state aid award amounts are determined in part by a student’s enrollment status and are not the same for all students.
 Awards are subject to be reduced if a student drops courses, fails to attend through the published census date(s), or is dropped from class for nonattendance.

 A student’s award letter, viewable in WebAdvisor, indicates the estimated amount of aid at a full-time enrollment status.
 The actual amount of aid disbursed may be different than what is indicated on the award letter.
 This may be due to an enrollment status below full-time, taking courses not required for the student’s program of study, withdrawing from classes prior to the census date, or not attending classes.

 Below is a chart of estimated award amounts for students enrolled part-time (less than full-time):

 |Enrollment Status||Federal Pell Grant||NC Community College Grant||NC Education Lottery Scholarship|

 |9 to 11 credit hours